-Did you know, however, that you can actually build a cell phone signal booster yourself, using inexpensive items from your local hardware or electronics store, or even from your own garage?
+However, were you aware till now that you can actually build a cell phone signal booster yourself, using inexpensive items from your local hardware or electronics store, or even from your own garage?
 There are many variations of methods to build a DIY cell phone signal booster; several of them require simple changes to one or two of the supply materials.
 Let’s take a look at a few of them.

-2. Wash and dry the cans thoroughly.
+Wash and dry the cans thoroughly.
 Remove any paper wrappers or labels from the exteriors.
 Leave one end intact on one of the coffee cans.
-Cut both ends from the second can to form a tube.
+Cut both ends from the second can in order to form a tube.

 Next, using a utility knife or tin snips, cut a round hole 3.75 inches up the side from the closed bottom.
 Measure the neck of the antenna connector to determine how large the hole needs to be.

 Attach a 3-inch length of heavy copper wire to the antenna connector by pushing it firmly into the end.
 Solder copper wire in place, as taping with masking or duct tape will dampen the effect.
 This forms the antenna.

 Push the finished antenna connector with copper wire attached through the hole on the outside of the can, just until the shoulder of the antenna connector reaches through to the inside of the can.
 Reach inside and place the nut on the shoulders of the antenna connector and tighten it into place.
 If you made your hole too large, you might need to add washers to complete this part.